DINO DURKALIC

 Ellen graduated from Curtin University in 2014 and has since devoted her time to working as a Physiotherapist treating a broad spectrum of professional, elite and recreational dancers in Perth.

-Ellen has worked as a part of the Physiotherapy & Wellbeing team for the West Australian Ballet Company for eight years, and has also been lucky enough to work with WA’s flagship contemporary dance company Co3 and Black Swan Theatre Company on a multitude of shows over the last decade.
+Ellen worked as a part of the Physiotherapy & Wellbeing team for the West Australian Ballet Company for eight years, and has also been lucky enough to work with WA’s flagship contemporary dance company Co3 and Black Swan Theatre Company on a multitude of shows over the last decade.

 Ellen holds accreditation in dry needling, strength and conditioning coaching, and is also a member of the Australian Physiotherapy Association and the International Association of Dance Medicine and Science.